 - The only legal way to buy weed is from a state licensed retail shop or dispensary.

 - Make sure you have your identification card to prove you are at least 21 to buy or smoke marijuana in Las Vegas.

 - Check with your individual hotel to see if in room smoking is approved or if there is a nice, relaxing smoking area on property.
 Just do be sure it’s okay to light up.

 - Find a spot to smoke like at your homegirl’s or homeboy’s place across the way in Vegas.

 - Keep your eyes open for new spots developing around Las Vegas where MMJ consumers club, drink, and chill, while smoking as much as they want.

 - Too stoned at night and looking for someplace to go?
-Check out our article, Places to Go in Vegas When You’re High for after spots that’re perfect for lounging while your head is in the clouds.
+Check out 420-friendly lounges and chill-spots that’re perfect for relaxing while your head is in the clouds.

 - Simply, do not drive under the influence, smoke, or have possession of marijuana while in your car.

 - Do not smoke in your hotel room without checking on their policy.
 If you plan to get high in your hotel room, use edibles.